tmahlstrom/unity_RTS/Assets/WorldObject/Behavior/README.md

-These scripts manage all the major behavior of the gameobjects.
+These classes manage the major behavior of the gameobjects.
+All public methods are tied to an interface, and where necessary, they are also virtual and overridden in different children (e.g., the different spawners).
+These public methods are used extensively by the unit state classes.